hendricks98/sortingTypes/README.md

 # Sort Algorithm List
 List of sorting algorithm types found inside the repo, will be updated as more types are created
+  * Notes:
+    * Each sort class extends a parent 'sortTools' class, a class that shares primary tools used in all classes

   * [COMPLETE]: Bubble sort
     * Basic sort, each element is compared to its neighbor and swapped if it is larger
     * Displays an array with 100 integers ranging from 1-100